No matter the reasoning behind your injury, being hurt on someone else’s property is not only painful but costly.

 You should also take down important information such as where you were injured, the conditions of the area where you were injured (was the floor slippery but there was no warning sign?
 Was the carpeting coming apart? etc.), and the date and time of the accident.
 If you were hurt on someone else’s property, rather than at a business, their homeowner’s insurance policy may help cover some of your medical expenses.

-At ChiroCare, we believe that seeking medical attention should be your first priority.
+At ChiroCare of Florida, we believe that seeking medical attention should be your first priority.
 The law gives you a couple of years to seek out legal services, but less than two weeks to get medical assistance.
 Whether you suffered whiplash or need rehab after a broken bone, our experienced doctors can help you get back to everyday activities.